blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Sources for Deception.md

 - Kitman
 - Tawriyya
 - Muruna
+	- It's about not being too strict
+	- "Allah intends for you ease and does not intend for you hardship" (Qur'an 2:185)
+	- "So fear Allah as much as you are able" (Qur'an 64:16)
 - Taqiyya
 	- Etymology
 		- In the verse 3:28, there is a word that was written in the Uthmani script as تقىة.
 Most versions (like Hafs and Warsh) read it as تقاة (_tuqaat_), however one version (by Ya'qub al-Yamani) uses the word taqiya (تقية):